google-parfait/federated-compute/README.md

 reference / example server implementation in `demo/` for demonstration purposes.

-The best way to get started is to run the end-to-end demo `//fcp/demo:server_test`, which will spin up example services, clients, and run a federated computation; this test will cover the majority of the code in this repository.
+The best way to get started is to run the end-to-end demo `//fcp/demo:federated_program_test`, which will spin up example services, clients, and run a federated program; this test will cover the majority of the code in this repository.

 This is not an officially supported Google product.